SALE 20% OFF! USE CODE: BFCM24 AT CHECKOUT

 What do Australian Shepherd dogs look like?

 Aussie Shepherds are known for their beautiful looks.
 Both genders of the breed stand between 50cm and 56cm in height.
-A males healthy weight falls between 22kg and 30kg whilst a females healthy weight would sit slightly lower between 18kg and 25kg.
+A male’s healthy weight falls between 22kg and 30kg, whilst a female’s healthy weight would sit slightly lower between 18kg and 25kg.

 What is the personality of an Australian Shepherd?

-Common traits of an Australian Shepherd include: loyal, protective, energetic, sporty and loving.
+Common traits of an Australian Shepherd include:

-This medium-sized dog breed loves to be busy and greatly resembles traits of the Border Collie.
-They are very high in energy need to be kept active – physically and mentally.
+This medium-sized dog breed loves to be busy and shares many traits with the Border Collie.
+They are very high in energy and need to be kept active – physically and mentally.
 Activities like competitive sports are a great way to occupy these beauties.
-They’re exceptionally good at agility, flyball, herding tests and obedience competitions when trained correctly.
+They’re exceptionally good at:

 Due to their need to be busy and challenged, they are easy to train and respond quickly to commands.

-They are definitely not dogs that like to stay indoors and especially not apartments.
-The Australian Shepherd needs room to move and run around to burn off their energy and don’t like to be left alone for long.
-If left to their own devices, boredom kicks in and may cause them to become destructive.
+They are definitely not dogs that like to stay indoors and especially not apartments – the Australian Shepherd needs room to move and run around to burn off their energy, and they really don’t like to be left alone for long.
+If left to their own devices, boredom kicks in and this may cause them to become destructive.

 They have a natural herding instinct which often shows in their obsessive need to round up as well as their protectiveness.
 They are incredibly loving and loyal, making for great careers as guide, hearing assistance, police and search and rescue dogs.